open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 #### **Important Notes**:
 - **Note #1: Keep in mind that the standalone node updates do not support mutable or ISO images of Edge Microvisor Toolkit.**
-- **Note #2: Only upgrades with Edge Microvisor Toolkit (EMT) images are supported, meaning that updates can only be performed with the latest available versions of EMT images.
-Users can regularly check for new EMT image releases and plan their upgrade accordingly.**
+- **Note #2: Only updates with Edge Microvisor Toolkit (EMT) images are supported, meaning that updates can only be performed with the latest available versions of EMT images.
+Users can regularly check for new EMT image releases and plan their updates accordingly.
+Fallback to older images are not supported**
-- **Note #3: The Edge Microvisor Toolkit (EMT) supports upgrades exclusively within its designated image type.
-Which means systems initially provisioned with non-RT EMT images then upgrades for systems using non-RT EMT images only.**
+- **Note #3: The Edge Microvisor Toolkit (EMT) supports updates exclusively within its image type like dv, non-rt.
+Which means systems initially provisioned with non-RT EMT images then updates for systems using non-RT EMT images ONLY.**

 #### 1.1: Prepare the USB Drive